Observability (Prometheus, Grafana, Loki, Tempo)

 In Grafana UI:

-- Confirm vendor dashboards (GPU / FastAPI / WebUI) exist if those templates are enabled
+- confirm vendor dashboards exist if those templates are enabled

 4) Loki logs query works